Learn how to make the most of Disneyland Magic Key annual passes with these hacks! Family trips to Disney are even better with these travel tips.

 How to Make the Most of Disneyland Annual Passes

-Before You Buy a Disneyland Annual Passport, Make Sure it Makes Sense
+Before You Buy a Disneyland Magic Key, Make Sure it Makes Sense

 Follow Exclusive Disneyland Annual Passholder Social Feeds

-After you purchase, I highly recommend joining the Disney AP group on Facebook.
-It’s a great source of information to keep track of all of the special events and perks that they offer to the AP community.
+After you purchase, I highly recommend joining the Disneyland Magic Key group on Facebook.
+It’s a great source of information to keep track of all of the special events and perks that they offer to the Magic Key or AP community.

 Take Advantage of the Perks